Xilinx/Vitis_Libraries/database/docs/src/tutorial.rst

 Vitis Database Library Tutorial
 ================================

 Relational Database and Hardware Acceleration
 ==============================================

-Relational databases are based on relational model of data which is powerful and used for a wide variety of information.
-Users only need to specify the result they want with a query language like SQL.
+Relational databases are based on the relational model of data which is powerful and used for a wide variety of information.
+You only need to specify the result you want with a query language like SQL.
 DBMS converts a query into an execution plan which is a tree of operators, based on certain set of rules and cost functions.
-Execution of the plan is that data flows from the leaves towards the root and the root node produce the final result.
-Query execution performances depend on both execution plan and performance of operator nodes.
+Execution of the plan is that data flows from the leaves towards the root, and the root node produces the final result.
+Query execution performances depend on both the execution plan and performance of operator nodes.

 .. image:: /images/exe_plan.png
    :alt: Execution Plan
    :scale: 20%
    :align: center

-Xilinx Alveo card can help improve operator performance in following ways:
+The AMD Alveo™ card can help improve operator performance in following ways:

 (1) Instruction parallelism by creating a customized and long pipeline.
 (2) Data parallelism by processing multiple rows at the same time.
-(3) Customizable memory hierarchy of BRAM/URAM/HBM, providing high bandwidth of memory access to help operators like bloom filter and hash join.
+(3) Customizable memory hierarchy of block RAM/URAM/HBM, providing high bandwidth of memory access to help operators like bloom filter and hash join.

-How Vitis Database Library Works
+How the Vitis Database Library Works
 ==================================

-Vitis database library targets to help SQL engine developers to accelerate query execution.
-It provides three layers of APIs, namely L1 / L2 / L3.
+The Vitis database library targets to help SQL engine developers to accelerate query execution.
+It provides three layers of APIs, namely L1/L2/L3.
 Each tackles different parts of the whole processing.

 * L3 provide pure software APIs for:

-(1) Define data structures to describe input table / output table / operation types and parameters.
+(1) Define data structures to describe input table/output table/operation types and parameters.
-(2) Provide combination of operations for acceleration.
-These combinations are commonly used and easy to fit into the whole execution plan.
+(2) Provide a combination of operations for acceleration.
+These combinations are commonly used and are easy to fit into the whole execution plan.
-(3) Manage multiple FPGA cards automatically, including initialization of OpenCL context, command queue, kernels and buffers.
+(3) Manage multiple FPGA cards automatically, including initialization of OpenCL|trade| context, command queue, kernels, and buffers.
-(4) Break down incoming job, distributing sub jobs among all FPGA cards, pipeline data transfers and kernel executions.
+(4) Break down incoming job, distributing sub jobs among all FPGA cards, pipeline data transfers, and kernel executions.

 * L2 APIs are kernels running on FPGA cards.
 Each time called, they will finish certain processing according to input configs.
 L2 APIs are combinations of multiple processing units, each unit consists of multiple processing stages.
 In this way, kernels could both process multiple data at the same time and apply multiple operations to the same data.
-L2 API design is subject to resource constraints and may differs according to FPGA cards.
+L2 API design is subject to resource constraints and can differ according to FPGA cards.

-* L1 APIs are basic operators in processing, like filter, aggregator / bloom filter / hash join.
-They're all highly optimize HLS design, providing optimal performance.
-They're all template design, make them easier to scale and fit into different resource constraint.
+* L1 APIs are basic operators in processing, like filter and aggregator/bloom filter/hash join.
+They are all highly optimized HLS designs providing optimal performance.
+They are all template designs which make them easier to scale and fit into different resource constraints.

 L3 API -- General Query Engine
 ===============================